-In active mode, the guidance system emits an acoustic signal, the reflection of which determines the distance to various objects, including the target.
-As in the case of the passive channel, measures have been taken to filter out interference, echo, etc.
+In active mode, the guidance system emits an acoustic signal, the reflection of which determines the distance to various objects, including targets.
+As with the passive channel, measures have been taken to filter out interference, echo, etc.

 To increase the combat characteristics and the likelihood of hitting complex targets, the Black Shark torpedo has a command control system via fiber optic cable.
 If necessary, the operator of the complex can take control and adjust the trajectory of the torpedo.
 Thanks to this, the torpedo can be not only aimed at the target with greater accuracy, but also redirected after launching at another enemy object.

 Torpedo F-21 caliber 533 mm.
 Adopted in 2018.
 The energy source is rechargeable batteries based on AgO-Al. The maximum range is more than 50 km.
 The maximum speed is 50 knots.
 The maximum depth is 600 m.
 The guidance system is active-passive with remote control.